Kash’s Corner: Bobulinski Says FBI Buried Evidence; The Chinese Fentanyl Threat; Elon Musk’s Renewed Twitter Bid

 That's pretty impressive, Jan.

-So I think the story though is finally breaking through from all the reporting we've and everybody has done on just the Hunter Biden laptop and how they uh conducted that disinformation campaign to falsely inform an American public in the world, that has ticked off enough Americans where I think his interview from last night is going to resonate heavily during these midterms.
+From all the reporting we've and everybody has done on just the Hunter Biden laptop and how they conducted that disinformation campaign to falsely inform an American public and the world.

-And I will say this: the DOJ and FBI ignore almost everything.
+And I will say this, the DOJ and FBI ignore almost everything.

 And I think we have mounted a very evidence-based campaign on how the DOJ and FBI continue to put on this two-tier system of justice and treat certain individuals with the last name differently than they would others.